Examining AGN UV/optical Variability Beyond the Simple Damped Random Walk: Correlations of DHO Parameters with Wavelength and Physical Properties of AGN

 Since the rest-frame \tauperturb~is on the scale of days---comparable to the light-crossing time associated with the size of the accretion disks of our quasars---and since the characteristic radius for emission at fixed wavelengths scale linearly with \mbh\ in the log space~\citep{shakura1973}, it is logical to convert \tauperturb~into a distance scale (\rperturb) expressed in terms of gravitational radius.
 Here, $c$ is the speed of light, $G$ is the gravitational constant, and \mbh~is the mass of the SMBH associated with a quasar.
 Thus, \rperturb\ is essentially the mass-weighted version of \tauperturb.

 The bottom row of Figure~\ref{fig:perturb_lbol} shows the distribution of the selected quasars in the \rperturb, \sigmanoise\ parameter space.
 As with the top three panels of Figure~\ref{fig:perturb_lbol}, from left to right, quasars in each panel are colored by their \lbol, \mbh, and \lledd, respectively.
 As a guide, we plotted the best-fit regression (dashed lines) in the form of: log(\rperturb) $= A*$log(\sigmanoise)$\,+\,B*$log(\mbh)$\,+\,C$ for \mbh\ of $10^{8}\,\mathrm{M_{\odot}}$, $10^{9}\,\mathrm{M_{\odot}}$, and $10^{10}\,\mathrm{M_{\odot}}$.
 Note that the scatter seen in the top middle panel is caused by objects with different \mbh\ having the same \tauperturb, weighting \tauperturb\ by \mbh\ (bottom middle panel) enables us to better see the anti-correlation of \tauperturb\ with \sigmanoise\ and facilitate the comparison of different objects on the same physical scale.
 A new trend of increasing \rperturb\ with increasing \lledd\ is also revealed in the bottom right panel of Figure~\ref{fig:perturb_lbol}.
-This new correlation has a non-parametric Spearman rank-order correlation coefficient of $0.34$ with a two-tailed $p$-value of $10^{-19}$.
+This new correlation has a non-parametric Spearman rank-order correlation coefficient of \editone{$0.35$} with a two-tailed $p$-value of \editone{$10^{-20}$}.

 To further elucidate the contributions of \lbol, \mbh, and \lledd\ to the diversity of perturbation parameters shown in Figure~\ref{fig:perturb_lbol}, we selected a subsample of quasars with $-1.1\,<$ log(\lledd) $<\,-0.9$ and plotted their distribution in Figure~\ref{fig:rperturb_lbol_slice} and colored them by their \lbol.
 From Figure~\ref{fig:rperturb_lbol_slice} we can see that this subsample spans almost the full range of the distribution shown in the bottom three panels of Figure~\ref{fig:perturb_lbol} and exhibits a much clearer anti-correlation (smoother color gradient) between the perturbation parameters and \lbol~(compared to the bottom left panel in Figure~\ref{fig:perturb_lbol}).
 The large span of this subsample in the perturbation parameter space and the cleaner/smoother color gradient of \lbol\ suggest that most of the diversity in \rperturb~(and \tauperturb) is driven by \lbol~(or \mbh) and that \lledd\ works independently of \lbol~(or \mbh) in terms of determining the observed distribution and plays only a minor role.